bdwgc/bdwgc/docs/leak.md

-  4. Build the collector and install it in directory _foo_ as follows (it may be safe to omit the `--disable-threads` option on Linux, but the combination of thread support and `malloc` replacement is not yet rock solid):
+  4. Build the collector and install it in directory _foo_ as follows (it may be safe to omit the `--disable-threads` option on Linux, but the combination of multi-threading support and `malloc` replacement is not rock solid yet):

        - `./configure --prefix=_foo_ --enable-gc-debug --enable-redirect-malloc --disable-threads`
        - `make`